Jorell Meléndez-Badillo

 Biography

-I am a historian of Puerto Rico, the Caribbean, and Latin America.
-My work focuses on the global circulation for radical ideas from the standpoint of working-class intellectual communities.
+I am a historian of Puerto Rico, the Caribbean, and Latin America and my work focuses on the global circulation of radical ideas from the standpoint of working-class intellectual communities.

-My most recent book, The Lettered Barriada: Workers, Archival Power, and the Politics of Knowledge in Puerto Rico (Duke University Press, Nov.
-2021), tells the story of how a cluster of self-educated workingmen were able to go from producing knowledge within their workshops and labor unions in the margins of Puerto Rico’s cultural and intellectual elite, to becoming highly respected politicians and statesmen.
+In my previous book, The Lettered Barriada: Workers, Archival Power, and the Politics of Knowledge in Puerto Rico (Duke University Press, Nov.
+2021), I tell the story of how a cluster of self-educated workingmen were able to go from producing knowledge within their workshops and labor unions in the margins of Puerto Rico’s cultural and intellectual elite, to becoming highly respected politicians and statesmen.
 It is a story of how this group of workers produced, negotiated, and archived powerful discourses that ended up shaping Puerto Rico’s national mythology.
 However, by following a group of ragtag intellectuals, the book demonstrates how techniques of racial and gender silencing, ghosting, and erasure also took place in the margins.
 Ultimately, it is a book about the intersections of politics, knowledge, and power-relations in Puerto Rican working-class intellectual production at the turn of the twentieth century.

 Education